-This accounting policy relates to the Group's cash and cash equivalents, short-term and long-term investments and receivables.
+This accounting policy relates to the Group's cash and cash equivalents, short-term and long-term investments and receivables as at December 31, 2017.

 HTM Investments

 Non-derivative financial assets with fixed or determinable payments and fixed maturities are classified as HTM when the Group has the positive intention and ability to hold them to maturity.